 In the event that the patient lacks the capacity to make certain decisions, the psychiatrist should offer emergency treatment if needed and seek the decision later or, if possible, locate a surrogate, family member or a court-appointed guardian.

 Some challenges encountered during the assessment of competence include:

 - The change of competence levels with time renders the older assessment invalid

 - Competence may vary with tasks.

-- The patient’s decision may not be same as the decision made by the surrogate/ guardian
+- The patient’s decision may not be the same as the decision made by the surrogate/ guardian.

 - Presumptive lack of capacity in older children is flawed